 - As a leader, how can you make yourself more accessible?

 Gemma Bloemen, COO, Elder

-Anita Fernqvist, Director of Operations and Chief Data Officer, Zurich Insurance
+Anita Fernqvist, Director of Operations and Chief Data Officer UK, Zurich Insurance

 Tara McGeehan, President UK Operations, CGI